Kyriosity/read-write/README+/pencraft/README+/quotes/README+/aside/controversy.md

 > **If builders built houses the way programmers built programs, the first <mark>woodpecker</mark> to come along would destroy civilization.**\
 Attributed to [Gerald Weinberg](../contributors/README.md#Gerald-Weinberg)

 Knowing the high-responsibility software in which Mr.&nbsp;Weinberg participated one would strongly doubt his authorship.
-Or it was an explicit joke.
+Unless it was a sheer joke.

-Despite all epic failures, software, on which our life depends, is extremely robust and contrary made the world safer.
-The aphorism shall better be: "If the software is built like houses, customers will wait decades for change requests."
+Despite all epic failures, software, on which our life depends, is extremely robust and, contrary, made the world safer (civil aviation for example).
+The aphorism shall better be: "If the software is built like houses, updates will be pending for decades."

 ### Languages